How to write a great LinkedIn profile

 Many people slog their guts out and shed blood, sweat and tears at a company only to just write out their job description or say nothing about what they did during their time there… nothing!

-You worked your arse off for these companies so make them work for you now.
+You worked your arse off for these companies, so make them work for you now.

 Add projects

-Adding projects is a really good way to provide more information about how you have solved problems and is really useful if you want to offer event/project support.
+Adding projects is a great way to provide more information about how you have solved problems.

-So, if you worked on projects for clients in your past or present career then elaborate on them.
+It’s especially useful if you want to offer event/project support.
+So, if you worked on projects for clients in your past or present career be sure to elaborate on them.

 Use the Featured section